-Senior employee share acquisition plan
+b) iii) Senior employee share acquisition plan

 The senior employee share acquisition plan is designed to incentivise and retain key executives.
 99 thousand shares in PGHL were issued to key executives in September 2015 at an issue price of \$3.25, which was the price for a PGHL ordinary share issue occurring at that time.
 An additional 8 thousand shares were issued due to the operation of a price protection mechanism on 9 September 2016 for all shareholders holding price protected ordinary shares.
 4 thousand shares have been forfeited.
 Shares issued to key executives are held on trust by PGH Shareplan Trustee Limited.
-The shares for which the defined period of service conditions are met will fully vest to the executives.
-The remaining term to maturity is 12 months (31 March 2016: 24 months).
+As at 31 March 2018 the outstanding 103 thousand shares have vested (31 March 2017: 12 months remaining term).